 Klimabonus (PV < 30kWp)

-- Or the investment subsidy of 62.5% for the installation of photovoltaic modules operated in “self-consumption mode” without a guaranteed feed-in tariff.
+- Either the investment subsidy of 62.5% (until 30 September 2024 with a subsequent 50% investment subsidy starting 1 October) for the installation of photovoltaic modules operated in “self-consumption mode” without a guaranteed feed-in tariff.
 Power storage systems are subsidised if the building is not used for residential purposes and the storage capacity is ≤ 1 kWh/kWp.

 Temporary environmental impact aid scheme (PV ≤ 60 kWp).